engr-sushant/Assignment/README.md

 •    Open terminal and cd to the directory containing the Podfile.

 •    Run the "pod install" command.
 (Incase of error: [!]
-CocoaPods could not find compatible versions for pod "MaterialComponents/ActivityIndicator".
+CocoaPods could not find compatible versions".
 Please use command: pod install --repo-update)

 •    Open xcworkspace